VerifyVault/VerifyVault/FAQ.md

 ### Is VerifyVault open source?
 Yes, VerifyVault is open source.

+### What Language is VerifyVault in?
+VerifyVeult is coded in Python

 ### Is VerifyVault available for Android/iOS?
 No, VerifyVault is only available for WIndows and Linux.